Code-Institute-Submissions/django-e-commerce-pc-shop/README.md

-After finishing the home page and using only the bootstrap color for the page, I was not satisfied with the look and feel that the page leaves on me as a developer, so I found inspiration in THIS article and the idea of ​​how to continue in THIS codepen from which I extracted App color, main color with shadows and white as a background for texts and images.
+After finishing the home page and using only the bootstrap color for the page, I was not satisfied with the look and feel that the page leaves on me as a developer, so I found inspiration in [this](https://uxplanet.org/top-ui-ux-design-inspiration-138-90703cf88472 ) article and the idea of ​​how to continue in [this](https://codepen.io/aybukeceylan/pen/OJRNbZp) codepen from which I extracted App color, main color with shadows and white as a background for texts and images.
 The site uses pronounced rounded edges, white backgrounds and shadows to get a clean and light look.
 The design of this site is simple but catchy.
 It ensures that the products are well represented,